Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Abstract

 \section{Abstract}

 Large Language Models are powerful tools for program synthesis and advanced auto-completion, but come with no guarantee that their output code is syntactically correct.
-This paper contributes an incremental parser that allows early rejection of syntactically incorrect code, as well as efficient detection of complete programs for fill-in-the-middle (FItM) tasks.
-We develop Earley-style parsers that operate over left and right quotients of arbitrary context-free grammars, and we extend our incremental parsing and quotient operations to several context-sensitive features present in the grammars of many common programming languages.
+This paper contributes an incremental parser that allows early rejection of syntactically incorrect code, as well as efficient detection of complete programs for fill-in-the-middle (FIM) tasks.
+We extend the Earley parsing algorithm to allow for left and right quotients of context-free grammars, and develop methods to handle quotienting of several context-sensitive features present in the grammars of many common programming languages.
 The result of these contributions is an efficient, general, and well-grounded method for left and right quotient parsing.

-To validate our theoretical contributions---and the practical effectiveness of certain design decisions---we evaluate our method on the particularly difficult case of FItM completion for Python~3.
+To validate our theoretical contributions---and the effectiveness of certain design decisions---we evaluate our method on the particularly difficult case of FIM completion for Python~3, with syntax-correctness constraints.
 Our results demonstrate that constrained generation can significantly reduce the incidence of syntax errors in recommended code.